Skip to main content

 #

-Gateway API support is a beta feature in the latest stable release of Cert-manager at the time of writing (v1.15.2).
-To enable this support we add the --enable-gateway-api flag on startup of Cert-manager.
-This is done by setting it as an extra argument when installing Cert-manager using its Helm Chart
+To enable Gateway API support in cert-manager, we have to add the --enable-gateway-api flag on startup.
+This is done by setting it as an extra argument when installing cert-manager using its Helm Chart

 helm repo add jetstack https://charts.jetstack.io